Justus ǁGaroëb: Early life and career

 ǁGaroëb founded the United Democratic Front (UDF).
 He has been the President of the UDF since that time.
 Immediately prior to independence, he was a UDF member of the Constituent Assembly, which was in place from November 1989 to March 1990, and he has been a member of the National Assembly since 1990.

 He has stood for the presidency on three occasions.
 In 1999, he placed fourth with 3.02% of the vote, in 2004 he placed fifth with 3.83% of the vote, and in 2009 he placed 5th with 2.37%.
-In Kunene Region, he received 22.5% of the vote, including winning the most the votes in Khorixas Constituency and Sesfontein Constituency.
+In Kunene Region, he received 22.5% of the vote, including winning the most votes in Khorixas Constituency and Sesfontein Constituency.